Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Conclusion

 We present a new interpretation of the scattered light observations of the system of RY Tau.
 Using a simple geometric model we show that the absence of a disk detection at optical wavelengths could be due to a dusty disk wind.
-Our conclusions are:
+Our conclusions are as follows:

-\begin{enumerate} \item Small dust grains elevated above the disk are able to prevent light from RY Tau to reach the disk at optical wavelengths (I-band) while allowing light to scatter in the disk at longer wavelengths (H-band).
-These elevated grains could be a dusty disk wind. \item The dust mass required, in the form of a wind launching region, to create this shadow effect in the disk is constrained to $1\times10^{-9} M_{\odot} \leq M \leq 5\times10^{-8} M_{\odot}$ corresponding to a lower limit of $\dot{M}_{\rm wind}\approx1\times10^{-8}M_{\odot}\mathrm{yr}^{-1}$ for a disk wind with a speed of $10\,\mathrm{km s}^{-1}$. \item While an illuminate dust cavity cannot be ruled out without measurements of the gas velocity, we argue that a magnetically launched disk wind is the most likely scenario.
+\begin{enumerate} \item Small dust grains elevated above the disk are able to prevent light from RY Tau to reach the disk at optical wavelengths (I band) while allowing light to scatter in the disk at longer wavelengths (H band).
+These elevated grains could be a dusty disk wind. \item The dust mass required, in the form of a wind-launching region, to create this shadow effect in the disk is constrained to $1\times10^{-9} M_{\odot} \leq M \leq 5\times10^{-8} M_{\odot}$, corresponding to a lower limit of $\dot{M}_{\rm wind}\approx1\times10^{-8}M_{\odot}\mathrm{yr}^{-1}$ for a disk wind with a speed of $10\,\mathrm{km s}^{-1}$. \item While an illuminate dust cavity cannot be ruled out without measurements of the gas velocity, we argue that a magnetically launched disk wind is the most likely scenario.

 \end{enumerate}